pangenome/pggb-paper/workflows/Yeast.md

 ## Data

-The tree of the "data" folder is:
+The tree of the "data" folder is:\
-.\
 ├── annotations\
 │   ├── mitochondrial\
 │   └── nuclear\